Svancara/FinDogAI/docs/Initial_project_description.md

 * **Payment processing:** The application will use a payment processing service like Stripe to process payments.
 * **Mobile applications:** An Angular 20+ PWA (Progressive Web App) can be used to create a mobile application.
 * **Database:** **Firebase/Firestore** for storing data about users, jobs, team members, machines, cost items, etc. Firestore is specifically designed for modern, offline-first, cross-platform apps (PWA and Capacitor/native) and handles data synchronization and offline persistence gracefully.
 * **AI and Voice Services (the most important):** An optional feature which probably needs online connection to work.
-Maybe an locally running LLM can be used for offline operation in the near future.
+Maybe a locally running LLM can be used for offline operation in the near future.
 A provider (OpenAI, Groq, OpenRouter, Ollama, etc.) of the LLM should be configurable by the application developer.
 * **Speech-to-Text:** Device or browser native capabilities where available; Services like **Google Cloud Speech-to-Text** or **Whisper by OpenAI**, which have excellent support for Czech, German, Polish and other languages.
 (It is possible to use multiple services for different languages.)
-Some researches have been done and the results are in the [ExternalDocs folder](./docs/ExternalDocs).
+Some researches have been done and the results are in the [ExternalDocs folder](./ExternalDocs).
 * **Natural Language Processing (NLU):** This should be part of the LLM.
 If needed, services like **Google Dialogflow** or **Rasa** for recognizing intentions and entities from text.
 * **Text-to-Speech:** Services like **Google Cloud Text-to-Speech** for generating natural-sounding Czech (and other languages) voice responses from the assistant.
-See also [ExternalDocs folder](./docs/ExternalDocs).
+See also [ExternalDocs folder](./ExternalDocs).
 * **Image recognition (OCR):** **Google Cloud Vision AI** for the receipt scanning feature.

 ---